Posted on

 NOW DELETED BY WIKIPEDIA

-The history of the HVA – why and how we started up – a bit about the creation of the stigma – you can see it on the Herpes Viruses Association Wikipedia page now!
+“Our own Wikipedia page: the history of the HVA – why and how we started up – a bit about the creation of the stigma – you can see it on the Herpes Viruses Association Wikipedia page now!
 It needs someone to go in and ‘edit’ into the text all the links to other pages of Wiki.
-Whilst creating this page, it became obvious that we could add a lot more about how the stigma was invented on the regular herpes simplex page.
+Whilst creating this page, it became obvious that we could add a lot more about how the stigma was invented on the regular herpes simplex page.”